Formation of first star clusters under the supersonic gas flow -- III. Environmental trends and halo-to-halo scatter in

 In the present work, we extend the original suite by varying the amplitude of the linear matter power spectrum via $\sigma_8$, the rms amplitude of linear matter fluctuations on $8\,h^{-1}$\,Mpc (Table~\ref{table:new18models}).
 Our fiducial simulations adopt $\sigma_8=0.83$, consistent with \cite{PLANCK2018}.
 We additionally generate initial conditions with $\sigma_8 = \{0.83, 1.0, 1.1, 1.2\}$, labelled S08, S10, S11, and S12.
 Increasing $\sigma_8$ shifts the collapse of rare haloes to earlier times and yields more massive first-star-forming haloes at higher redshift.
 This allows us to probe the regime relevant to very high-redshift compact galaxies and over-massive AGN without altering the simulation microphysics.

-We adopt the classification introduced in \citetalias{Hirano2025FSC2}, which groups haloes into Classes {\it High}, {\it Middle}, and {\it Low} based on their formation redshift and halo mass.
+We adopt the classification introduced in \citetalias{Hirano2025FSC2}, which groups haloes into Classes {\it High}, {\it Middle}, and {\it Low} in the joint $(z, \Mvir)$ plane.
+Here, $z$ denotes the redshift at which the gas first reaches the density threshold for cloud identification, and $\Mvir$ is the corresponding virial mass of the host halo.
 Following this scheme, we select three representative cosmological initial conditions (I02, I04, and I16) as prototypes of these classes.
 For each of these three initial conditions, we recompute a set of simulations.
 We vary $\sigma_8$ over three enhanced values (S10, S11, and S12) and adopt two extreme streaming velocities (V00 and V30, i.e. zero and $3\sigma$ streaming).
 This yields $3 \times 3 \times 2 = 18$ additional models in total.
 Because the three initial conditions represent haloes forming at different epochs and masses, and the enhanced $\sigma_8$ values further shift the collapse times, the combined sample of 18 models spans first-star-forming haloes over a wide redshift range, $z \sim 50$ down to $z \sim 15$ (Figure~\ref{fig:z-Mvir_SV120+18}).